edenlabllc/go-lint-cerrl/README.md

 - lint using config without plugins and use the original `golangci-lint` github action
 - lint using config with plugins only and use a custom action

+#### Known issues

+If you want to use only plugins in your `.golangci.yml` config you'll need to add some default linters too because `golangci-lint` may crash otherwise.

 ### Use as a standalone

 Rememeber that `nolint` directives won't work outside the `golangci-lint`.